awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

    ```

 **Note**
-For more information about the available options for eksctl create cluster, see the project [README on GitHub](https://github.com/weaveworks/eksctl/blob/master/README.md) or view the help page with the following command\.
+For more information about the available options for  `eksctl create cluster`  , see the project [README on GitHub](https://github.com/weaveworks/eksctl/blob/master/README.md) or view the help page with the following command\.

    ```
    eksctl create cluster --help